-The Popliteus is a small muscle which is located at the back of knee.
-The Popliteus muscles action is important in unlocking the knee from a fully straightened position.
+The Popliteus is a small muscle which is located at the back of the knee.
+The Popliteus muscle action is important in unlocking the knee from a fully straightened position.
 It also provides stability around the knee and controls the shearing forces.

 The causes of Popliteus tendinitis include:

 - Overuse of the Popliteus muscle in activities such as running

 - Muscle imbalances in the lower limb